 This is around the time that Superman’s battling Zod at the end of Man of Steel.
 Wayne runs into the dust kicked up by their conflict to save an orphaned child.
 And he does, before striking a dramatic pose next to his company’s logo, set to ominous music.

-Dun, dun, dunnn!
-(If you didn’t guess already, this is the Batman!)
-He stares up into the sky and zooms in on the battling Kryptonians, setting the stage for his hatred of Superman.
+He stares up into the sky and the camera zooms in on the battling Kryptonians, setting the stage for his hatred of Superman.

 We cut to somewhere in the Indian Ocean, where Kryptonite is uncovered, and from there, we cut to Nairomi, somewhere in Africa, where Lois Lane is to interview a local warlord.

-So, Superman shows up and saves Lois.
-All of a sudden: everyone thinks he’s the one who’s shot all the people about.
+Superman shows up and saves Lois from peril.
+All of a sudden: everyone thinks he’s the one who’s shot all the people dead.
 Why Superman would have to shoot anyone, I don’t know.
 You don’t know.
 The movie doesn’t know.
 The public in the movie just think he’s done so.

 So, we get around to our new shiny-shiny in the Batman.
-Make no mistake: while every action scene regarding the Gotham Knight is quite cool, each of them carries with it a glaring billboard that says: this is not the Batman.
+Make no mistake: while every single action scene regarding the Dark Knight of Gotham is quite cool, each of them carries with it a glaring billboard that says: this is not the Batman.